rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 /tmp/file1-c68965.o:file1.c:(.text+0x0): first defined here
 ```
 This error is detected during link time.
-Once each object file (`.o` ELF files) has been created, the linker read these
+Once each object file has been created by the back-end, the linker is responsible
+for combining all of them into a single executable.
+During this process, the linker identifies that there are multiple definitions
+of an *external symbol* a name conflict between
+read these
 files and identifies that a given symbol is defined in more than one of the
 object files being linked **[TODO: More details]**.
 One way the programmer can avoid that is by defining the copies of the function as